ABOUT “FIRE UNDERGROUND”

 'The scene amidst which you stand,' said the Elfin with his echo-like voice, and without moving from his seat beneath the tree, 'is the stupendous vegetation of the elder world.
 The trunks and stems of the antediluvian earth erect their columns, and shoot up their spires towards the clouds; their dull, coarse foliage overhangs the swamps, and they drink in, at every pore, the floating steam impregnated with the nutriment of prodigies.
 No animal life do you behold, for none is of this date, nor could it live amidst these potent vapours which feed the vegetation.
 And yet these vast trees and plants, this richly poisoned atmosphere, this absence of all animal life of man, and beast, and bird, and creeping thing, is all arranged in due order of progression, that man may hereafter live, not merely a savage life, but one civilised and refined, with the sense of a soul within, with a sense of God in the world, and over it, and all around it, whereof comes man's hope of a future life beyond his presence here.
 Thus upward, and thus onward ever.

 If we were to actually undergo the kind of journey described in “The True Story Of A Coal Fire,” we would come to very different conclusions than its hero.
-The coal fire in the hearth would become a sort of prism, which reveals not only the by now obvious connections between resource extraction, white supremacy, capitalism, extractive colonialism, and anthropogenic climate change, but also important lessons about how we make and regard history itself.
+The coal fire in the hearth would become a sort of prism, which reveals not only the by now obvious connections between resource extraction, white supremacy, capitalism, and anthropogenic climate change, but also important lessons about how we make and regard history itself.